shinoj-kr/Prompt-Engineering-Portfolio/Shinoj_KR_PromptEngineering.md

 ####
-LLM didn't hallucinate even after trying different types of fake prompts.
+The model did not hallucinate in this test.
+Multiple variations of fake prompts were used, and the model consistently admitted uncertainty rather than generating fabricated information.

 #### Rephrased Prompt
 "What are the main findings of Dr. Sarah Johnson's 2024 study on purple carrots?"
 If you know then only explain the findings else just say " I don't know , I have not heard about this study "

 #### LLM's Response for Rephrased Prompt
 I don't know, I have not heard about this study.